trashmai/NomenMatch/README.md

 http://match.taibif.tw
 (a replication of http://twebi.net/queryNames)

-Special thans to Cheng-Tao Lin (mutolisp [at] gmail.com) for documentations and ui refining.
+Special thanks to Cheng-Tao Lin (mutolisp [at] gmail.com) for documentations and ui refining.

 License
 -----